theprimarybrain/theprimarybrain.github.io/_posts/2021-01-08-Toddler-School-Dinosaur-Activities.md

 ![DinosaurToddler]({{ site.github.url }}/assets/img/dino-feet-painting.jpg)

-Dino feet painting was a HUGE hit with my son Conner.
+Dino feet painting was a HUGE hit with my son, Conner.
 Who doesn’t love to use toys and paint at the same time?!?
 To set up this activity, just give your child the printable worksheet, a couple small dinosaurs and some liquid paint on a plate.
 Let your little one explore with the paint and watch them go!
 This activity really allows parents and teachers to encourage art as a process instead of a product.

 ## Fine Motor Activities

 ![DinosaurToddler]({{ site.github.url }}/assets/img/dino-fine-motor-1.jpg)

 The development of fine motor skills in early childhood is truly the foundation for enhancing important lifelong skills.
-For our first activity we used tweezers to place colorful pom poms on the dinosaurs.
+For our first activity, we used tweezers to place colorful pom poms on the dinosaurs.
 Using tweezers really helps to build strong muscles in their tiny hands!

 ![DinosaurToddler]({{ site.github.url }}/assets/img/dino-fine-motor-2.jpg)

 For another activity, we used clothespins to place on each spike of the dinosaur.
 This really challenges the pincer grasp while working on one-to-one correspondence.
 We had so much fun with this activity!
-This may be a utensil your child is not familiar with, but you likely have some of these laying around the house!
+Clothespins may be a utensil your child is not familiar with, but you likely have some of these laying around the house!

 ![DinosaurToddler]({{ site.github.url }}/assets/img/dino-fine-motor-3.jpg)